miklevin/MikeLev.in/index.md

 <img alt="The Original Commodore Logo Specifications" src="/assets/images/commodore-logo.jpg" width="140vw" style="padding: 5px 0 3px 0; float: right; height: auto">
-I worked at legendary Commodore back in the days of my Philly 'burbs roots, but s a lifetime comicbook fan, moved to Gotham.
+I worked at legendary Commodore back in the days of my Philly 'burbs roots, but as a lifetime comicbook fan, moved to Gotham.
 I can't believe Braniac landed, and there's ***two*** of 'em; Bing and Bard.
 They're so human and relatable!
 Maybe it's because they got to know us through language, our tool for thought.
 Now we have a parental responsibility to them.
 So while the nattering nabobs of